dalehenrich/PharoGs/README.md

 The package [PharoGs-Basic-ProtoObject package][1] contains the Pharo 6.0 source (currently as of Pharo 6.0 #60332) for the ProtoObject class.
 The package [PharoGs-Dev-ProtoObject package][2] contains the GemStone Smalltalk source code to implement the equivalent Pharo functionality ... a Pharo primitive implemented in GemStone Smalltalk.
 The package [PharoGs-Tode-ProtoObject package][3] contains the GemStone Smalltalk source code to support the use of [tODE](https://github.com/dalehenrich/tode) for inspecting PharoGs objects.

 Here's an example of a *Pharo Primitive implemented in GemStone smalltalk*.
-This is the implementation of [`become:`][4] in the PharoGs method environment 2 (:
+This is the implementation of [`become:` method in method environment 2][4]:

 ```Smalltalk
 become: otherObject